Three teams who could regress in the 2021 NFL season: Steelers, Saints set to slide

 You don’t like to fade smart coaches in situations like this, and Sean Payton remains one of the sharpest minds in the game.
 But he can give the impression of being almost too smart for his own good at times — such as when thinking he could start Taysom Hill at QB while Brees healed his injured ribs and expecting the same results.

-Hill actually won three of his four starts (two against Atlanta, one against Denver) but it seems Jameis Winston, last seen as a starter when throwing 33 TDs and 30 picks in the same season for Tampa Bay in 2019, will lead the offense this year.
+Hill actually won three of his four starts (two against Atlanta, one against Denver) but Jameis Winston, last seen as a starter when throwing 33 TDs and 30 picks in the same season for Tampa Bay in 2019, will lead the offense this year.

 The drop-off there, added to Brady now being fully up to speed with Bruce Arians’ offense in Tampa Bay, is going to make it very hard for the Saints to retain the NFC South title, and even with an extra game, it’s tough to see them getting close to last season’s 12 wins — 10-7 might even look an ambitious target this time.
+The Saints are available at plus-money (+110) to make the playoffs this year and with good reason.

 Find out our early predictions for who wins Super Bowl 56, including 33/1 and 40/1 longshots!